 How do you create an experience that is inspirational, memorable, transformative?
 You can start with a space, a place, a vision.
 But it is the purpose, the cause, the idea behind the why that is what makes things meaningful, an experience profound, an encounter unforgettable.
 This past month has seen me work between a beautiful organization I support, and an industry I have circled within and around, landing into a perfect moment of the intersection of a story that has meaning and a filmmaker’s vision that I also deeply believe in.
 And, on the eve of Thanksgiving (last night), it was all brought back to the “art of gathering” with a family meal inspired by my close friend Adam Sobel and Michael Mina’s translation of a place I hold deep in my heart.
 They took meaning and made magic that we can all experience in the Italian menu at Postcards from La Costiera pop-up in SF… Below is a little visual collage of how connections are created to make significant those little moments that become the arc of our lives.

-above / the invite for Revolution 2.0 and my inspiration, Alice Waters; the connection to becoming the curator for the Gala / through hosting salon dinner #72 at my 4th street atelier May 29th 2015 with scholars Patricie Uwase and Bonnette Ishimwe; and the pre-gala cocktail party at Cissie Swig’s beautiful home.
+above / the connection to becoming the curator for the Gala / through hosting salon dinner #72 at my 4th street atelier May 29th 2015 with scholars Patricie Uwase and Bonnette Ishimwe; and the pre-gala cocktail party at Cissie Swig’s beautiful home.

 “a film is ~ or should be ~ more like music than like fiction. it should be a progression of moods and feelings. the theme, what’s behind the emotion, the meaning, all that comes later.” ~ stanley kubrick